GCSE Chemistry Electrolysis Revision Notes

 Master GCSE Chemistry Electrolysis using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Electrolysis is a chemical process that uses electricity to break down compounds into their elements.
-It occurs in an electrolyte solution, where ions move towards electrodes to undergo chemical reactions.
+It occurs in an electrolytic cell, where an electrolyte conducts electricity and allows ions to move.

 Key Concepts

-- 1Electrolysis involves the decomposition of a substance using electrical energy.
+- 1Electrolysis involves the breakdown of ionic compounds using electricity.

 Simple Explanation